Dettwiller Foundation - Funder Overview

 -

-Organizational Maturity: The minimum requirements (3 years of operation, $300,000+ budget) indicate the foundation seeks established organizations with demonstrated capacity and track record.
+Organisational Maturity: The minimum requirements (3 years of operation, $300,000+ budget) indicate the foundation seeks established organisations with demonstrated capacity and track record.

 -

-Serving Vulnerable Populations: Language throughout the foundation's materials emphasizes "lifting up vulnerable communities" and "empowering marginalized and underserved communities."
+Serving Vulnerable Populations: Language throughout the foundation's materials emphasises "lifting up vulnerable communities" and "empowering marginalised and underserved communities."
 Applications should clearly identify the vulnerable populations served and how the work empowers them.

 -